duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_6_handling_db21m.md

 To power off a powered on `DB21`, follow these steps:

 - Make sure the Duckiebot has completed the booting process.
-You can verify this by checking the "Status" after running:

-    laptop $ dts fleet discover

-A green `Ready` message will indicate the Duckiebot has completed the booting process.
+You can verify this by checking the "Status" after running `dts fleet discover` on your laptop: a green `Ready` message will indicate the Duckiebot has completed the booting process.

 - Press the button on the top plate of the Duckiebot, near the screen, and keep it pressed for roughly 5 seconds before releasing it.
 The shutdown sequence will initiate with the blinking of the power button and a "Shutting down" message appearing on the screen.